EQUAL-Mila/llm_extraction_eval/README.md

 ### Olmo

 **Configuration**
-Please follow the instructions at the [https://github.com/allenai/OLMo](original repo).
+Please follow the instructions at the [original_repo](https://github.com/allenai/OLMo).

 ```
 cd OLMo
 pip install -e .[all]
 ```
 To download the dataset(cache it) used for olmo, you can also use the `download_olmodata.py`.
 This file also updates the `config_local.yaml` required to load specific indexes of the training dataset.
 Edit `config_local.yaml` to customize parameters such as paths, model settings, and other experiment configurations.
-To use the default configs, refer to this [https://github.com/allenai/OLMo/blob/main/configs/official/OLMo-7B.yaml](link)
+To use the default configs, refer to this [link](https://github.com/allenai/OLMo/blob/main/configs/official/OLMo-7B.yaml).

 **Using index file**
 Filtered indices used for olmo are stored in `finalidx300000_olmo_filtered.csv`.
 Steps to filter are outlined in the paper.